Thera Para

 Thera Para is a 2018 Malayalam mini web series created by Nikhil Prasad for his YouTube channel Karikku.
 The web series revolves around the lives of four energetic young men and their struggles to become successful.
 The main four characters - George, Lolan, Shibu and Shambu are roommates.
 Three of them are unemployed and B.Tech graduates.
 Shibu is the only one who is employed in the group.

 The series lasted for 20 episodes.
 The first episode titled Ithaanu Avastha (Transl.
 This is the situation) was released on 21 July 2018 and the last episode - Ivide theerunilla (Transl.
-'It doesn't end here) on 23 March 2019.
+It doesn't end here) on 23 March 2019.

-After the season finale, on July 7, 2019, the Karikku team announced their decision to produce a movie - Thera Para - The Movie by sharing a motion poster on YouTube.
+After the season finale, on 7 July 2019, the Karikku team announced their decision to produce a movie - Thera Para - The Movie by sharing a motion poster on YouTube.

 Premise

-The lives of three unmarried, jobless B Tech graduates and their roommate who is employed even though he is just an intermediate.
+The story revolves around four friends.
+George is an unemployed BTech graduate.
+Lolan is having an affair with Ashwathy Achu online.
+Shambu is a tech genius.
+Shibu, 12th pass-out but the only employed one and takes care of the other three.
+They face many problems but still find a way to get rid of it.